klevi43/GMBackend/README.md

        spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver
        spring.jpa.show-sql=true
      ```
   5. You're all set!
-Click the run button in your IDE (the green play button in Eclipse) the application, and let's start logging your workouts!
+Click the run button in your IDE (the green play button in Eclipse), and let's start logging your workouts!

 <a name="How-to-Use-Guide"></a>